-Method of reassessment Definition Modules using standard reassessment require students to reattempt all failed elements of the original assessment (or rather that they are given the option of going so - they may decline some elements).
-This will in most cases mean scheduling all elements of assessment for reassessment, as different students will fail different elements.
+Method of reassessment Definition Modules using standard reassessment require students to reattempt all failed elements of the original assessment (or rather that they are given the option of doing so - they may decline some elements).
 Standard Where examination is involved, it is recommended that the reassessment paper is approved at the same time as the exam paper for student making their first attempt at the module.
 Should the second paper not be necessary (i.e. if no students fail the exam component) then the paper can be used on a future occasion.
-Note that QMUL operates a best-fail policy in reassessment, and if a student gains a lower mark on the second attempt, the original, higher mark will stand.
-Module using synoptic reassessment are reassessed by one or more approved element of assessment that will overwrite all previously taken elements of assessment, whether passed or failed.
+Modules using synoptic reassessment are reassessed by one or more approved elements of assessment that will overwrite all previously taken elements of assessment, whether passed or failed.
 Synoptic reassessment needs to be adequate to satisfy an assessment of the learning outcomes of the module.
 Synoptic Where candidates have more than one reattempt opportunity and the synoptic approach is adopted, the synoptic reassessment will apply to all reattempt opportunities (i.e. synoptic reassessment, whether taken in late summer or main examination period, must be by the same approved assessment).
 It is recommended that synoptic reassessment examinations are approved at the same time as the exam paper for student making their first attempt at the module.
 Should the second paper not be necessary (i.e. if no students fail the exam component) then the paper can be used on a future occasion.